Can Bankruptcy Stop A Job Garnishment And Bank Garnishment?

 When you are struggling with debt and unable to repay your creditors, they can garnish your paycheck or garnish your bank account in order to collect money.
 Unfortunately, this can make repaying your debts even harder, since you will have less money coming in.

-We serve clients throughout the Atlanta metro area, with offices in Atlanta, Cumming, Dallas and Douglasville, call us at (678) 915-2634 for help.
+We serve clients throughout the Atlanta metro area.
+Jamie is accepting cases from Atlanta, Cumming, Dallas and Douglasville and surrounding areas.
+Call us at (678) 915-2634 for help.

 Take Action Before It’s Too Late